 Compared to national and state averages across all facilities.

 Ellicott Center for Rehabilitation and Nursing Quality Metrics

 In Ellicott Center for Rehabilitation and Nursing, 9.18% of Patients had Pressure Ulcers

 This statistic is an indication of the percentage of long-term patients who suffered from pressure ulcers or bed sores.
 We bake this statistic into our nursing grades.

 Minimizes Serious Falls

-This tells you the percent of patients who have had a fall which resulted in severe injury.
+This indicates the percent of patients that have had a fall leading to serious injury.

 Minimizes Urinary Tract Infections

 In Ellicott Center for Rehabilitation and Nursing, 2.03% of Patients had UTIs